AdobeDocs/analytics.en/help/technotes/client-hints.md

 +++**How do I enable the collection of client hints?**

-Low-entropy hints are automatically provided by the browser and included in Adobe's process for deriving device and browser information.
-Newer versions of AppMeasurement (starting with 2.23.0) and Web SDK (starting with 2.12.0) can be configured to collect high-entropy hints.
+Low-entropy hints are automatically provided by the browser and ingested for deriving device and browser information.
+Newer versions of Web SDK (starting with 2.12.0) and AppMeasurement (starting with 2.23.0) can be configured to collect high-entropy hints via their respective Tags extensions or directly via a configuration option.
+See directions for [Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/user-agent-client-hints.html?lang=en#enabling-high-entropy-client-hints) and [AppMeaurement](https://experienceleague.adobe.com/docs/analytics/implementation/vars/config-vars/collecthighentropyuseragenthints.html?lang=en).

 For both libraries, collection of high-entropy hints is **disabled by default**.

-+++

-+++**How do I capture high-entropy hints?**

-High-entropy hints can be configured with the Web SDK and AppMeasurement libraries via their respective Tags extensions or directly with the collectHighEntropyUserAgentHints flag.

 +++